-Aperture is one part of the exposure formula.
-You can change the aperture setting by opening and closing the aperture blades on your lens.
+Aperture in photography is an important part of the exposure formula.
+You can change the setting by opening and closing the aperture blades on your lens.
 The blades form a small hole that light travels through.

 Opening the blades up means MORE light will pass through.